 1. Prepare the surface: Wipe off the ceiling or any other surface you are installing the tiles over, and make that surface smooth and even.
 Remove loose plaster, paint, wall paper etc. Draw a chalk line in the middle of the room (preferably through the light fixture electrical box area).

 2. Apply the adhesive: Apply any good quality rubber based adhesive (we recommend Styro Pro or Contact Cement) to the back of the tile.
-Let them air out until adhesive solvents evaporates and becomes tacky.
+Let them air out until adhesive solvent evaporates and becomes tacky.
 Please check the drying time on the pack of the adhesive, usually it is anywhere between 2-5 minutes.

 Applying the adhesive on the ceiling will also improve bonding and strength.
 Approximately 1 gallon of adhesive will be enough to cover 75 tiles or 300 square feet when used on both, the tiles and the ceiling.